 - No, you can’t apply for an e-bike incentive yet.
-The program will launch in 2023, and applications will open then.
+The program will launch in the second quarter 2023, and applications will open then.
 We will announce the launch date as far in advance as we can.

-- The pilot program is likely to be limited to Californians living at or below 400% of the federal poverty level.
+- The pilot program is limited to Californians living at or below 300% of the federal poverty level.

 - There are many local e-bike incentive programs.
 Visit our e-bike page for a full list.